 This is necessary to slow down or stop an attack as well as the preservation of evidence.
 Evidence of the attack is generally gathered from audit logs, but coupled with detection and analytics tools can provide access to information in a much quicker and more granular fashion.
 Being able to preserve evidence is key is forensic investigations of the breach as well as important for prosecution.

-For the next generation of detection and alerting, XYPRO’s newest offering, XYGATE SecurityOne (XS1), bringing risk management and visibility into real time.
-XS1 correlates data from multiple HPE Integrity NonStop server sources, detects anomalies using intelligence and analytics algorithms to recognize event patterns that are deemed out of the ordinary and suspicious for users, the system and environment.
-Coupled with HPE ArcSight, the solution can provide a constant, real time and intelligent view of actionable data in a way that was never been seen before.
+For the next generation of detection and alerting, XYPRO’s newest offering, XYGATE SecurityOne (XS1), brings risk management and visibility into real-time.
+XS1 correlates data from multiple HPE Integrity NonStop server sources, and detects anomalies using intelligence and analytics algorithms to recognize event patterns that are deemed out of the ordinary and suspicious for users, the system and environment.
+Coupled with HPE ArcSight, the solution can provide a constant, real-time and intelligent view of actionable data in a way that was never been seen before.

 Strong technology and process is important, but people are paramount to any successful security strategy.
 Constant security training and development on industry best practices, security trends and attack evolution should be factored into any security program.
 Without ongoing training and reinforcement of people, the gap only has an opportunity to widen.
 An organizations most valuable resource are the people hired to provide security and close the gap.
 Use them wisely and ensure they have the tools and training to provide the layers of defense required.

 Cybercriminals don’t sit around waiting for solutions to catch up.
 Security complacency ends up being the Achilles Heel of most organizations.
 Because of its unique attributes, security on the NonStop server needs to be addressed in a layered approach and Risk Management is a big part of the process.
 Putting the layers in place to allow us to highlight risk as early as possible to address it is key in dealing with upcoming challenges.
 This will hopefully help bridge the gap between attacks and security.